Journey to Aquarius and the Romanovs

 Kostroma (~ 280 km. from Vologda)

-- In Kostroma the first Romanov Tsar was offered the Russian crown in 1613.
+It is believed that Kostroma was founded on the banks of the Volga River in the middle of the 12th century by the above mentioned prince Yuri the Long-Armed, the founder of Moscow.
+Indeed, Kostroma was the Russian capital for a period of time in the 13th century.- In Kostroma the first Romanov Tsar was offered the Russian crown in 1613.
 The event took place on the feast day of Procopius the Reaper and the birthday of Alexander of Macedon, commonly known as Alexander the Great.
 From this time onwards Kostroma has been the cradle of the royal and imperial dynasty of the Romanovs.

 - The main holy of Kostroma is the Feodorovskaya icon of the Mother of God.
 It is considered to be the patron of family happiness.
 It was used while the inviting of the first Romanov to the Russian throne.
 Since then, all foreign princesses who married Russian princes took the name of this icon as their second name.
 The most popular brides to the Romanov Royal family were the German noble ladies.